stewartsmith/drizzle/docs/show.rst

 SHOW
 =====

-All show commans are mapped to table functions in Drizzle.
+All SHOW commands are shorthand forms of queries on the INFORMATION_SCHEMA and/or DATA_DICTIONARY.
 More data can be gained by exeucting queries directly on the tables found either the DATA_DICTIONARY or the INFORMATION_SCHEMA.